unSinn/java-notes/notes.md

   * A top-level class (no inner class) can have the access modifiers *default* or public. private or protected are only valid for inner classes.

 And as always:
+  * Always make sure you checked *all* correct answers, read how many have to be checked, verify that again!
   * Always take looooong time to verify which variable is printed out!!!
-  * Always make sure you checked *all* correct answers!
+  * Make sure all checked Exceptions are caught!

   ### &, &&, |, || and booleans